Every Minnesota dead animal question, answered

 I can smell something dead but can't find it.
 Can you help?

 Yes — hidden carcass calls are common.
 Our operators carry portable carcass-detection tools (mirrors, scopes, odor-tracking gear) for attic, wall, and crawlspace searches.
 Most hidden carcasses are found within an hour of arrival.
 Recovery + sanitize + entry-point assessment follows the same process as a visible recovery.
-Cost is in the indoor-recovery range ($200-$600).
+Cost falls in the small-animal range ($300-$400), toward the higher end for wall and attic recoveries that need access cuts and sanitizing.

 Is dead animal removal something I should DIY?

-Outdoor recoveries of small non-vector species (dead bird in the yard, small rodent) can be DIY safely with gloves and double-bagging per the Minnesota Board of Animal Health solid-waste rules.
+Outdoor recoveries of small non-vector species (dead bird in the yard, small rodent) can be DIY safely with gloves and double-bagging per county solid-waste district requirements.
 Larger animals, indoor recoveries, and rabies-vector species (raccoon, skunk, bat, fox) should be handled by a licensed wildlife operator — the rabies risk and disposal complexity make professional handling the safer call.
 If in doubt, the phone consultation is free.

 Are you licensed and insured?

 Minnesota Dead Animal Removal is an advertising intermediary — we don't perform field work ourselves.
-All partner operators we route to carry a Minnesota DNR Commercial Wildlife Control Operator permit (Minnesota Statutes Chapter 97A-97B), general liability insurance of at least $1M, and follow the Minnesota Board of Animal Health solid-waste handling rules (the Minnesota Statutes § 35.71 (Board of Animal Health)) plus MDH rabies-vector protocols (MDH rabies-vector guidance).
+We require every partner operator we route to hold a the authorisations Minnesota actually requires for the work performed — note that Minnesota does not license nuisance wildlife control operators (Minn.
+Stat. § 97B.655), general liability insurance of at least $1M, and follow Minn.
+Stat. § 35.82 and county solid-waste district requirements plus MDH rabies-vector protocols (MDH rabies-vector guidance).
 Credentials are verified before partner inclusion.

 What areas of Minnesota do you serve?